chryote/text-rpg/README.md

 This project is a high-fidelity text-based world simulation where story emerges bottom-up from the complex interactions of world systems and autonomous agents.
 We focus on **meaningful friction** and **dynamic evolution**, not handcrafted quests.

+This repository is a sandbox for experimenting with narrative instability and emotion models.
+Multiple implementations may coexist.
+Not all approaches reflect the author’s preferred or final design.

 -----

 ## 💡 Core Philosophy: A Story Ecology